4.11 Provisions and Contingent liabilities

 e) The general reserve is a free reserve, retained from Company's profits and can be utilized upon fulfilling certain conditions in accordance with specific requirement of Companies Act, 2013.

-g) The amount that can be distributed by the Company as dividends to its equity shareholders is determined based on the financial position of the Company and also considering the requirements of the Companies Act, 2013.
+g) The amount that can be distributed by the Company as dividends to its equity shareholders is determined based on the financial position of the Company and also considering the requirements of the Companies Act, 2013 and relevant RBI Regulation.
 Thus, the amounts reported in retained earnings are not distributable in entirety.

 h) Cash flow hedge reserve represents the cumulative effective portion of gains or losses arising on changes in fair value of hedging instruments entered into for cash flow hedges, which shall be reclassified to profit or loss only when the hedged transaction affects the profit or loss, or included as a basis adjustment to the non-financial hedged item, consistent with the Company accounting policies.

 i) FVOCI Reserve represents the cumulative gains and losses arising on the revaluation of equity instruments measured at fair value through Other Comprehensive Income.
-There has been no draw down from reserve during the year ended March 31, 2024 and March 31, 2023.
+There has been no draw down from reserve during the year ended March 31,2025 and year ended March 31, 2024

-j) Share application money pending allotment as at March 31,2024 represents amount received towards equity shares of the Company pursuant to ESOP scheme and have been subsequently allotted.
+j) Share application money pending allotment represents amount received towards equity shares of the Company pursuant to ESOP scheme and have been subsequently allotted.

 Proposed dividend